luiscruz/icse2018/README.md

 # ICSE 2018

-On the Energy Footprint of Mobile Testing Frameworks
+"On the Energy Footprint of Mobile Testing Frameworks"\\
+Paper submitted to the 40th International Conference on Software Engineering (ICSE 2018)

 To run experiments: